Tuesday – January 28, 2020

 Milwaukee Area Technical College is the bridge to a better future for our students, graduates and community.
 That future is built upon a solid yet vibrant past.
-Over the course of more than 100 years, MATC has played a crucial role in the growth of the greater Milwaukee community.
+Founded in 1912, MATC has played a crucial role in the growth of the greater Milwaukee community.

-- School of Business delivers targeted career training in areas including culinary arts, cosmetology, information technology, marketing and accounting.
+- School of Business delivers targeted career training in areas including culinary arts, barbering/cosmetology, information technology, office administration, entrepreneurship, marketing and accounting.

-- School of Health Sciences prepares students for careers in hospitals, clinics, dental offices and more.
-With a range of programs, students can choose from direct patient care to administration.
+- School of Health Sciences prepares students for employment in hospitals, clinics, dental offices, pharmacies and more.
+Programs include careers in direct patient care and healthcare administration; also the region's only funeral service program.

-- School of Liberal Arts and Sciences enables students to earn the first two years of a bachelor's degree at MATC and transfer to most Wisconsin four-year colleges and universities, as well as 10 Historically Black Colleges and Universities across the nation.
-The school also features occupational programs in teacher education, human services and more.
+- School of Liberal Arts and Sciences enables students to earn the first two years of a bachelor's degree at MATC and transfer to most Wisconsin four-year colleges and universities.
+The school also features occupational programs in teacher education, human services and chemical processing.

 - School of Technology and Applied Sciences offers programs preparing students for a wide range of careers including architectural technology, advanced manufacturing, automotive technology, electronic engineering, carpentry, interior design and landscape horticulture.

 Prepared for Bright Futures

-The college served 38,302 students in 2014-15.
-People choose MATC because they want targeted, practical instruction and training for their career of choice.
-Eighty-seven percent of 2014 graduates were employed within six months of graduation or continued on to four-year colleges and universities.
+More than 30,000 students a year choose MATC because they want targeted, practical instruction and training for their career of choice.

-Most full-time students are pursuing degrees and diplomas, but more than half of our students are taking a course or two to expand their skills or learn new ones.
+Most full-time students are pursuing associate degrees and technical diplomas, but more than half of our students are taking a course or two to expand their skills or learn new ones.
 We facilitate lifelong learning – a core element of our mission.

 MATC student services help keep students on track with financial aid, tutoring, advising and much more.
-Our students often must make difficult sacrifices to begin or continue their college education.
-They show tremendous determination in their desire to succeed, especially those with families and jobs.
+Our students show tremendous determination in their desire to succeed, especially those with families and jobs.